BernCPlusPlus/NeuronVS/README.md

 TODOs
 =====

-* Update VST SDK to the latest version
+* Update VST 2 SDK to the latest version
+* Add VST 3 support
 * Update code so it uses the latest version of VSTGUILib, update for Xcode 5/10.9
 * Add mouse input to the resynator controls
 * Create AudioUnit version